 This Bible verse has been memorized at some point in every children’s ministry.
 This is a great attitude to teach our kiddos and these crafts will be a constant reminder of this.

 This first craft is a simple hanging sign.
 After the children finish it they can place it on their bedroom door, on their bed post or even hang off the car rear view mirror.

-- Then glue on the piece with the house.
-Finally glue on the Bible verse.
+- Then glue on the Bible verse piece.

-- Cut out the space to be able to slip it onto the door knob.
+- Lastly cut out the space to be able to slip it onto the door knob.